mgondan/mersenne-twister/README.md

 With `-ftree-vectorize`, it seems that this trick does wonders and speeds up the code even more.

+_Update:_ gcc-UBSAN complains about undefined behavior when the above bitshifts are used, so the line has now been changed to:

+    uint32_t foo = y & 1 ?
+0x12345678 : 0

 Finally, note that people have done SIMD and CUDA implementations.
 If you are looking for even more speed, I suggest you check them out.